rladies/rladiesguide/content/organization/events/general/index.en.md

 Refer people to the written coc on the website, and underline that it applies to all forms of media and communication.
 {{% /notice %}}

+Arrive at the venue 15-30 minutes early to set up the room.
+Check projector, microphone, laptop connections, etc. if necessary.

 Make organizers easy to recognize.
 Introduce yourselves at the beginning, consider wearing a specific badge.
 This is important for participants for different requests for help and for being able to report incidents related to the code of conduct.

+Bring name tags for attendees.
+Name tags should have space for names and pronouns.

+As people are arriving, it's nice to have a slide up that explains when the meeting will begin, what to do while waiting (e.g., find food or any setup steps for a tutorial), and how to connect to wifi.

+Begin the meeting with a few intro slides.
+First, welcome attendees, state the mission of R-Ladies, point people to the R-Ladies Slack/Twitter/etc., mention code of conduct.
+Then review today's topic and introduce the speakers.

 ### Snacks